-Students may submit a written request to the Admissions and Records Office to prevent the release of directory information.
+Students may submit a written request to the Office of the Registrar to prevent the release of directory information.

 Whom do I contact if I have additional questions and concerns?

-Questions concerning FERPA should be referred to the CSI Admissions and Records Office (732-6795).
+Questions concerning FERPA should be referred to the Office of the Registrar (732-6795).